Terra nullius: Bir Tawil

-Bir Tawil is an example of a territory often claimed to be terra nullius.
 Between Egypt and the Sudan is the 2,060 km2 landlocked territory of Bir Tawil, which was created by a discrepancy between borders drawn in 1899 and 1902.
 One border placed Bir Tawil under the Sudan's control and the Halaib Triangle under Egypt's; the other border did the reverse.
 Each country asserts the border that would give it the much larger Halaib Triangle, to the east, which is adjacent to the Red Sea, with the side effect that Bir Tawil is unclaimed by either country (each claims the other owns it).
 Bir Tawil has no settled population, but the land is used by Bedouins who roam the area.

 Gornja Siga and other pockets

 Croatia and Serbia dispute several small areas on the east bank of the Danube.
-However, some pockets on the west bank, of which Gornja Siga is the largest, are not claimed by either country.
-Croatia states the pockets are Serbian, while Serbia makes no claims on the land.
+However, four pockets on the western river bank, of which Gornja Siga is the largest, are not claimed by either country.
+Serbia makes no claims on the land while Croatia states that the land belongs to Serbia.
+Croatia states that the disputed area is not terra nullius and they are negotiating with Serbia to settle the border.

-On 13 April 2015, Vít Jedlička from the Czech Party of Free Citizens proclaimed the right-libertarian micronation of Liberland on Gornja Siga.

-The Croatian Ministry of Foreign and European Affairs has rejected these claims, stating that the differing border claims between Serbia and Croatia do not involve terra nullius, and are not subject to occupation by a third party.
-The Serbian Ministry of Foreign Affairs stated on 24 April 2015 that while Serbia considers "Liberland" to be a frivolous matter, it does not impinge upon the Serbian border, which is delineated by the Danube.